 Presently, the most popular treatments for hair loss are topical products or medications such as minoxidil, Propecia, Dutasteride.
 The other options will be surgical hair transplant and non-surgical hair replacement systems.

 There is no one treatment that works for everyone.
 While hair transplant is by far the most effective in restoring one's natural growing hair, many still feel that it is not the ideal treatment as success depends largely on donor supply and the skill of the surgeon.
-Also, over 95% of the hair transplant doctors are still offering antiquated strip transplant technique.
+Also, many hair transplant doctors are still offering antiquated strip transplant technique.
 FUE is the preferred hair transplant technique and unfortunately there are literally just a few truly qualified FUE hair transplant doctors in the world.
 In light of the situation, researchers are constantly trying to improve the effectiveness of existing treatment options and to come up with new treatment protocols for hair loss.

 The following are trial information that we have access to at the time when this article was published.
 We do not guarantee the success of these trials.
 There might also be side effects or complications from an unproven treatment protocol.
 Readers are cautioned to do your own research before enrolling in any of these hair loss trials.
 Some trials may have already been concluded and no longer available to the public, contact us for trial status update.